spinnaker/spinnaker.github.io/setup/security/ssl.md

 ## Using a custom CA for internal communications
 There are a lot of places in Spinnaker which support the ability to configure custom Java trust/key stores for organizations who use internally signed certificates.
 In some cases, however, this isn’t supported yet but you still need to talk to a service which serves one of these certificates.
-This post will show you how to import your certificate into a Java trust/key store and configure a Spinnaker service with it.
+This section will show you how to import your certificate into a Java trust/key store and configure a Spinnaker service with it.

 Create a temporary copy of your system’s Java trust/key store and import your internal certificate.
 If you’re on a Mac,